ibm-cloud-docs/transit-gateway/about.md

 ### Routing
 {: #routing}

 {{site.data.keyword.tg_full_notm}} supports local and global routing between VPCs and the {{site.data.keyword.cloud_notm}} classic infrastructure.
-All routing options remain within the private {{site.data.keyword.cloud_notm}} infrastructure without operating on the public internet, and are optimized for performance. {{site.data.keyword.tg_full_notm}} allows customers greater flexibility, redundancy, and speed in scaling their workloads, as well as in connecting isolated networks running on {{site.data.keyword.cloud_notm}}.
+All routing options remain within the private {{site.data.keyword.cloud_notm}} infrastructure without operating on the public internet, and are optimized for performance. {{site.data.keyword.tg_full_notm}} allows customers greater flexibility, redundancy, and speed in scaling their workloads, as well as in connecting isolated networks that run on {{site.data.keyword.cloud_notm}}.

-To display the routes report for a transit gateway, see [IBM Cloud Transit Gateway route reports](/docs/transit-gateway?topic=transit-gateway-route-reports) for more information.
+For more information, see [IBM Cloud Transit Gateway route reports](/docs/transit-gateway?topic=transit-gateway-route-reports).

 ### Privacy
 {: #privacy}

-* Connections to and from an {{site.data.keyword.tg_full_notm}} on the IBM private network are not exposed to the public internet.
-This reduces public egress and VPN costs as well as reduces security threats.
+* Connections to and from an {{site.data.keyword.tg_full_notm}} on the IBM private network are not exposed to the public internet, thus reducing public egress and VPN costs and reducing security threats.

 * {{site.data.keyword.tg_full_notm}} is a fully redundant, fault-tolerant service with no single point of failure within these [{{site.data.keyword.cloud_notm}} Multi-Zone Regions (MZR)](/docs/transit-gateway?topic=transit-gateway-tg-locations).